When are Pacific University MSW program applications due?

 Pacific’s MSW program offers students a choice between two concentrations occurring during the second year of the program.

 During the second year, students may pursue a generalist Health and Wellness concentration, designed to prepare social workers to meet the urgent need among individuals and families to gain access to affordable, high-quality health and wellness services.
 Students will gain competence in diagnoses and advanced therapeutic approaches the foster wellness and independence.
-Alternately, second-year students may pursue a Latino Studies concentration designed to prepare students to work with the largest and one of the fastest growing groups in the United States.
+Alternately, second-year students may pursue a Latino Families and Cultures concentration designed to prepare students to work with the largest and one of the fastest growing groups in the United States.
+Both concentrations are infused with with exposure to Latino Families & Culture.

 I don’t speak Spanish.
 Will this present a problem for me?